 I’d recommend spending a night at Gunn’s Camp, rather than at a campsite, located along the drive from Te Anau and Milford Sound.
 It’s pricier (we paid $70 for a cabin), but I think it’s very worth it.
 You’re cozy, right on the river and the couple who runs the place are so friendly and interesting.
 For your second night, stay in the Milford Sound lodge (a dorm bed is $40 NZD – just make sure you book early).
 This way, you’re close to Milford Sound to catch the sunrise and/or sunset.

 Things to do in Fiordland National Park

 Half day activity: Hike to Lake Marian (3 hours).
 This is best done on a clear day, otherwise you won’t see any of the view at the top (which happened to me).
-Backyard Travel Blogger has a good guide for what to expect on the Lake Marian hike.
+Here’s a really good guide for what to expect on the Lake Marian hike.

 Half day activity: Hike to Key Summit (3 hours) – this trek is also best done on a clear day.